krishnakishored/py-hinweis/py_notes.md

     - a container object's __iter__() method can be implemented as a generator?
     - an iterable plus a __next__ method is not necessarily an iterator?

-10) Set comprehension
+1. Set comprehension
       > A set comprehension is similar to a list comprehension, but returns a set and not a list.
 Syntactically, we use curly brackets instead of square brackets to create a set.

-11) What are itertools?
+1. What are itertools?
 * itertools is best viewed as a collection of building blocks that can be combined to form specialized “data pipelines”
 * There are two main reasons why such an “iterator algebra” is useful: improved memory efficiency (via lazy evaluation) and faster execuction time.

 Python mechanism related questions:-
 ------------------------------------
-1) Explain the use of with statement?  (python context manager mechanism)
+1. Explain the use of with statement?  (python context manager mechanism)
       > Locks implement the context manager API and are compatible with the with statement.
 Using with removes the need to explicitly acquire and release the lock.

-2) Whenever Python exists Why does all the memory is not de-allocated / freed (python garbage collector mechanism when Python exits?)
+1. Whenever Python exists Why does all the memory is not de-allocated / freed (python garbage collector mechanism when Python exits?)
-3) Explain about Python decorators?
+1. Explain about Python decorators?

-      > A decorator in Python is any callable Python object that is used to modify a function or a class.
+      - A decorator in Python is any callable Python object that is used to modify a function or a class.
 Decorator is simply a callable object that takes a function as an input parameter
-      > Decorators can take arguments.
+      - Decorators can take arguments.
 We redefine our decorator.The outermost function takes the arguments,the next more inner function takes the function and the innermost function will be returned and will replace the original function
-      > We can pass arguments to decorators
-      > Using wraps from functools we can avoid losing the attributes of the original function __name__ (name of the function),
+      - Using wraps from functools we can avoid losing the attributes of the original function __name__ (name of the function),
             __doc__ (the docstring) and
             __module__ (The module in which the function is defined)

-      > The __call__ method of a class is called, if the instance is called "like a function", i.e. using brackets.
+      - The __call__ method of a class is called, if the instance is called "like a function", i.e. using brackets.

-      > Use cases - argument checking, counting the no.of function calls
+      - Use cases - argument checking, counting the no.of function calls

+      - The most basic type of decorator is the one used to register a function as a handler for an event.
+It allows two or more subsystems to communicate without knowing much about each other, what is formally known as a "decoupled" design.
+Python decorators used in this way are in a nice way implement observer pattern

+      - A decorator compatible with all functions regardless of their arguments, implemented with an inner function
+      ~~~py
+            def my_decorator(f):
+                  def wrapped(*args, **kwargs):
+                  # ...
+                  # insert code that runs before the decorated function
+                  # (and optionally decide to not call that function)
+                  # ...
+                  response = f(*args, **kwargs)
+                  # ...
+                  # insert code that runs after the decorated function
+                  # (and optionally decide to change the response)
+                  # ...
+                  return response
+            return wrapped
+      ~~~

-4) What is Pickling and how does it different from Unpickling?
+1. What is Pickling and how does it different from Unpickling?
-5) Decorators used for Polynomial functions in Python
+1. Decorators used for Polynomial functions in Python

-6) Callable objects of Python
+1. Callable objects of Python
       > A callable object is an object which can be used and behaves like a function but might not be a function.
 It is possible to define classes in a way that the instances will be callable objects.
 The __call__ method is called, if the instance is called "like a function",
-7)  write a fibonacci class using __call__
+1. write a fibonacci class using __call__
-8) Closures
+1. Closures
       > The local function is able to reference the outer scope through closures.
 Closures maintain references to objects from the earlier scope.
       Closure is commonly used in what is referred to as Function Factory - these are functions that return other functions. a closure is a combination of code and scope.  a closure is a function (object) that remembers its creation environment (enclosing scope).
       A Closure is a function object that remembers values in enclosing scopes even if they are not present in memory
-9) Global & non-local
+1. Global & non-local
       > global is a python keyword that introduces names from global namespace into the local namespace.
       The nonlocal keyword allows us to introduce names from enclosing namespace into the local namespace.

 File realted questions:-
 -------------------------
-1) How do you check the file existence and their types in Python?
+1. How do you check the file existence and their types in Python?
-2) How do you open a file in python?? and why??
+1. How do you open a file in python?? and why??
-3) How do you check list of files in the given path in python ??
+1. How do you check list of files in the given path in python ??
-4) How do you check whether file is exist or not in python
+1. How do you check whether file is exist or not in python
-5) How do you perform copy file cmd in python ??
+1. How do you perform copy file cmd in python ??
-6) Explain how to delete a file in Python?
+1. Explain how to delete a file in Python?

 Collections(list,tuple,set,dictionary):-
 -----------------------------------------
-1) When to use list ?? tuple ?? set ?? and dictionary in python ??
+1. When to use list ?? tuple ?? set ?? and dictionary in python ??
-2) List out the each collections(list,tuple,set and dictinary)object type. i.e
+1. List out the each collections(list,tuple,set and dictinary)object type. i.e
-   List which are mutable objects and which are immutable objects ??
+1. List which are mutable objects and which are immutable objects ??

-3) How will you remove the duplicate elements from the given list?
+1. How will you remove the duplicate elements from the given list?
-4) What is the best approach to store a list of an employee’s first and last names?
+1. What is the best approach to store a list of an employee’s first and last names?
-5) Why don't we use list as dictionary key??
+1. Why don't we use list as dictionary key??

 ```OOPS```